5 Health Benefits of Dental Implants

 Have you been hiding your smile or covering your mouth while you laugh?
 Over time, having missing teeth can chip away at your self-esteem and make you feel self-conscious about your appearance.
 This loss of confidence may also affect the first impression you give other people.

-The good news is that dental implants can help restore your smile, confidence, and self-esteem.
+The good news is that dental implant treatment can help restore your smile, confidence, and self-esteem.
 Dental implants look and feel natural, giving you the smile of your dreams.

-Dr. Michael Nichols is an experienced dentist in Grand Rapids, MI.
-As such, he’d be more than happy to help you explore your tooth replacement options.
+Wondering if you’re a candidate for dental implants?
+Dr. Michael Nichols is proud to serve as your local dental implant dentist in Grand Rapids, MI.
 To schedule an appointment, please call Nichols Family Dentistry at (616) 333-8496.
-You may also fill out our online contact form.
+You may also fill out our online contact form and someone from our team will reach out to you soon.